 The regions surrounding London are filled with some of the UK’s most impressive castles – and exploring them is a fascinating way to find out more about the history that has shaped these lands.

-Here are the best castles near London (as well as a couple of London castles too) that you shouldn’t miss – complete with details for how to get to each one.
+Here are the best castles close to what’s beginning to feel like a very under-fortified London (as well as a couple of London castles too) – complete with details for how to get to each one.
 What are you waiting for?

 Castles Near London